olabacker/blogposts/220216-Network configuration in linux.md

-Commands for setting ip address manually
+Commands for setting ip address manually and opening ports 🐧

+# Setting manual ip address

 Start by finding out which interface to target and replace further occurences of [eth] with your own.